Diogomadeira97/Dietpi-NAS/README.md

 • When answer about UART, mark 'no'.

+• On dietpi-software install OpenSSH, uninstall Dropbear.

+• Select 0: Opt OUT and purge uploaded data.

-• Command dietpi-config
+• Command dietpi-config:

 	• Change timezone on 'Language/Regional Options'.
 	• Change host name to on 'Security Options'.
 	• Change the networking to static and enable ipv6 on 'Network Options: Adapters'.
 	• When ask about purge all WiFi related APT packages, mark 'yes'.

-• On dietpi-software install OpenSSH, uninstall Dropbear.

-• Select 0: Opt OUT and purge uploaded data

 • Command dietpi-sync: